 1. Teach Friendship Characteristics

-- Direct Instruction – There are some great lesson plans out there to help you with direct instruction about friendship.
-You may want to explore this SEL lesson plan on friendships, already written for you, that includes activities to go with it.
+Direct Instruction – There are some great lesson plans to help you with direct instruction about friendship.
+You may want to explore the SEL lesson plans on friendships, already written for you, that includes activities to go with it.

 2. Get To Know One Another

-- Try any of the 30 get to know you games kids will love!
-They will help them learn about each other and you will learn more about your students!
+Try any of the 30 get to know you games to help kids build healthy friendships!
+They will help them learn about each other, and you will learn more about your students!

-- Friendship Scavenger Hunt – Kids love this game which lets them find things in common with other kids in the class.
+Friendship Scavenger Hunt – Kids love this friendship game, which lets them find things in common with other kids in the class.
 Grab a FREE copy HERE!

-- Interviews – As a class, come up with some questions to help learn about others.
+Interviews – As a grou, come up with some questions to help learn about others.
 Divide the class into pairs and let them interview each other, recording the answers on their paper.

-- Teach empathy – A key component to being a friend is taking an interest in others, being socially aware, and empathizing with others.
-Letting kids share their feelings while the class listens is a good way to start building that awareness.
+Teach empathy – A key component to being a friend is taking an interest in others, being socially aware, and empathizing with others.
+Letting kids share their feelings while the class listens is an excellent way to build that awareness.

-- “Get to Know You” BINGO – This is just one of many get-to-know-you games that you can play in the classroom.
-Pre-fill a blank bingo card with different pictures/words.
-Then have students walk around and find someone who has one of those pictures in real life.
-For instance, if there is a picture of a little dog, the student must walk around until they find someone who has a little dog at home.
+“Get to Know You” BINGO – Pre-fill a blank bingo card with different pictures/words.
+Then, have students walk around and find someone with one of those pictures in real life.
+For instance, if there is a picture of a little dog, the student must walk around until they find someone with a dog at home.
 That person then signs the square.
 Whoever gets a row (or whole card) filled up first wins.

 3. Emphasize Kindness

-- Kindness Challenges – Use kindness challenge calendars to get kids actively showing kindness by completing the specified task.
+Kindness Challenges – Use kindness challenge calendars to get kids actively showing kindness by completing the specified acts of kindness tasks.

-- Kindness Cards – Brainstorm with students ways to be kind or use the kindness task cards found as part of the kindness unit for K-2.
+Kindness Cards – Brainstorm ways to be kind to students or use the kindness task cards found as part of the kindness unit for K-2.
 Inspire ideas such as smiling at someone or sitting with someone new at lunch.
-Kids play this game by selecting a task card or idea from the list and completing the task.
+Kids play this scenario role-play game by selecting a task card or idea from the list and completing the task.
 Encourage them to complete as many tasks as possible each day.

-- Secret Valentine – Assign a secret valentine to each student.
-On Valentine’s Day, everyone brings a little gift for their secret pal.
+Secret Valentine – Assign a secret Valentine to each student.
+Everyone brings a little gift for their secret pal on Valentine’s Day.

 4. Foster Teamwork

-- Mend a broken heart – Have groups of students put together the puzzle pieces of a heart to make it whole.
+Mend a broken heart – Have groups of students assemble the puzzle pieces of a heart to make it whole.
 The teamwork will be valuable.
 This a great opportunity to discuss social situations that might hurt our feelings and teach about conflict resolution!

-- Blindfold Obstacle Course – One of many social skills games is the blindfold obstacle course.
+Blindfold Obstacle Course – One of many team-building activities is the blindfold obstacle course.
 Set up an obstacle course.
 One person will be blindfolded while the rest of the group works together to communicate how to get through the obstacle course.

-- Birthday Lineup – Have students work together to put themselves in order by birthdays, Jan-Dec.
-To make it more challenging, tell the kids they must do it without speaking!
+Birthday Lineup – Have students work together to put themselves in order by birthdays, Jan-Dec.
+Tell the kids they must do it without speaking to make it more challenging!

 5. Books About Friendship

 Literacy plays a role in teaching children about friendship.
 Children who see examples and qualities of a good friend in books can relate to the situations and learn how to act in similar circumstances.
-Plus, books are often more engaging than just listening to a teacher tell them what they should do!
+Books are often more engaging than just listening to a teacher tell them what they should do!

-How to Be a Friend: A Guide to Making Friends and Keeping Them by Marc Brown – Show children some helpful examples of how to be a good friend with this entertaining book.
-It offers a great overview.
+Show children some helpful examples of how to be a good friend with this entertaining book.
+It offers an excellent overview.

 So, are you feeling inspired?
-Teaching friendship and kindness really are crucial to creating inclusive learning environments.
+Teaching friendship and kindness are crucial to creating inclusive learning environments.

 Beyond that, the skills of being kind, making friends, and treating everyone with respect will make our students successful community members in the future.

-What an awesome responsibility we have!
+What a tremendous responsibility we have!
 For all these reasons, let’s start encouraging friendships in our classrooms!

 Friendship-Building Activities for K-5

-Create meaningful learning opportunities with these kindness resources!
+Create meaningful learning opportunities with any of these friendship resources!

 FREE “Ways to Be a Friend” Storybook

-To get you started check out this FREE resource – “Ways to Be a Friend” storybook, which includes a digital and printable mini-book to color.
+To get started, check out this FREE resource – “Ways to Be a Friend” storybook, which includes a digital and printable mini-book to color.

-Download a free copy of storybook for kids to color or read or use the version online in Google Slides.
-Click the image below to sign-up for your free storybook!
+Download a free copy of the storybook for kids to color, read, or use the version online in Google Slides.
+Click the image below to sign up for your free storybook!

 More Friendship-Building Ideas